 Choosing a VPN is no easy task.
 After all, you’re putting your trust into a provider to protect your privacy.
 While VPNs should have your well-being in mind, this is not always the case.

 The most important feature a VPN service can have is probably its reputation, and it’s definitely worth the time to shop around and find a more reputable service.
+If you need a place to start, check out our list of the best VPNs in 2019.
 Be aware that VPNs can see your traffic and activities, so you have to trust that they’re going to protect you.

 Below are common features and terms to help demystify common features of VPNs so you can choose the best one for you.

 Encryption is a way of protecting information and sensitive data, and people have used this security technique since the early days of human communication.
 Basically, encryption is the process of changing information or data into an unreadable, coded format.